-The majority of the meta-analyses based on epidemiology support the fact that the radiation from mobile phones is associated with brain cancer, and the fact that most of the studies mentioned showing no-effect have serious and obvious methodological flaws.
+The vast majority of the meta-analyses based on epidemiology support the fact that the long term exposure to radiation from mobile phones is associated with brain cancer.
+Most of the studies showing no-effect have serious and obvious methodological flaws.
 SCHEER chooses to ignore that meta-analyses on mobile phone use and cancer risks nearly consistently show significant increased risk of brain tumours from long term use of mobile phones in the most exposed groups, which are the groups where increased risks are first expected to be discovered.